1996 Republican Party presidential primaries

 From January 29 to June 4, 1996, voters of the Republican Party chose its nominee for president in the 1996 United States presidential election.
-Senator Bob Dole of Kansas, the former Senate majority leader, was selected as the nominee through a series of primary elections and caucuses culminating in the 1996 Republican National Convention held from August 12 to 15, 1996, in San Diego, California; Dole resigned from the Senate in June 1996 once he became the presumptive nominee to concentrate on his presidential campaign.
+Senator Bob Dole of Kansas, the former Senate majority leader and previous vice presidential nominee, was selected as the nominee through a series of primary elections and caucuses culminating in the 1996 Republican National Convention held from August 12 to 15, 1996, in San Diego, California.
+Dole resigned from the Senate in June 1996 once he became the presumptive nominee to concentrate on his presidential campaign.
+He chose Jack Kemp as his running mate.

+Dole and Kemp went on to lose to President Bill Clinton and Vice President Al Gore by a severe margin, thereby making this the only Republican presidential primary within the span from 1968 to 2004 in which the Republican nominee had never been nor ever became president.

 Background

 Following the 1994 midterm elections, many prominent candidates entered what would be a crowded field.
 This was expected as Democratic President Bill Clinton was unpopular in his first two years in office, eventually leading to the Republican Revolution.
 However, as Clinton became increasingly popular in his third year in office, several withdrew from the race or decided not to run.

+Former president George H. W. Bush, who Clinton had defeated in 1992, opted not to seek the nomination, choosing instead to focus on his family life.

+In February 1995, newly inaugurated Speaker of the House Newt Gingrich declined to run, despite urging from some members of the party's conservative wing.

 Former U.S. Army Gen. Colin L. Powell was widely courted as a potential Republican nominee.
 However, on November 8, 1995, Powell announced that he would not seek the nomination.

 Former Secretary of Defense and future Vice President of the United States Dick Cheney was touted by many as a possible candidate for the presidency, but he declared his intentions not to run in early 1995.
-Then-Texas Governor George W. Bush was also urged by some party leaders to seek the Republican Party nomination, but opted against doing so.
+Then-Texas Governor and future President George W. Bush was also urged by some party leaders to seek the Republican Party nomination, but opted against doing so.